 Ingredients needed:

-• Uncooked pasta—choose short ones (such as pene, elbow mac, rigatoni) with nooks and crannies to trap the salad components.
-They may have differing cook time, so cook to package instructions.
+- Uncooked pasta—choose short ones (such as pene, elbow mac, rigatoni) with nooks and crannies to trap the salad components.
+Their cooking time can vary, so cook to package instructions.

-• Dill pickle—provides tanginess and brininess.
-If you don’t like dill, feel free to substitute with bread and butter or sweet pickles.
+- Dill pickle—provides tanginess and brininess.
+If you don’t like dill, feel free to substitute it with bread and butter or sweet pickles.

 Recipe highlights:

-• Add the dressing.
+- Add the dressing.
 Mix to combine.
-Allow to rest 1 hour, refrigerated, for flavors to blend before serving.
+Allow to rest for 1 hour, refrigerated, for flavors to blend before serving.

 Can it be made ahead?